 4. ADAS Compatibility

 More vehicles today are equipped with Advanced Driver-Assistance Systems (ADAS) like lane departure warnings, collision detection, and adaptive cruise control.
 These systems rely on sensors often mounted on or around the windshield.
 OEM glass ensures these systems are not disrupted during replacement, helping maintain their accuracy.
+Regardless of which glass you choose, most vehicles with ADAS need a recalibration after any windshield replacement.
+It’s usually quick, but skipping it can leave those sensors slightly out of alignment.

 5. Preserves Resale Value